umesh-timalsina/umesh-timalsina.github.io/content/blog/days-of-collection/index.md

 ![LiveKit SFU](/images/DaysOfCollection/lk-sfu.png)
 *A visual representation of LiveKit's SFU architecture*

 One of the standout features of the LiveKit ecosystem is that it is completely open-source, and there is comprehensive [documentation](https://github.com/livekit/deploy) available on how to deploy it.
 LiveKit also offers a wide range of SDKs and APIs, allowing for the development of applications in languages and frameworks such as JavaScript, Python, Rust, Unity, and more.
 Essentially, it provides a one-stop solution for building video and audio applications.
+In note of an earlier point about the diversity of systems used in MMLA research, having a lot of out-of-box support is ideal.

 In our specific context, the most significant advantage was LiveKit’s out-of-the-box support for video, audio, and screen, as well as data streaming from the browser, which had been a major bottleneck in our ChimeraPy project.
 Additionally, LiveKit's [Egress](https://docs.livekit.io/egress-ingress/) feature allows for saving the streams to cloud storage, with synchronization achieved via seconds from the Unix epoch as timestamps for audio and video data.
 Furthermore, the [Agents](https://docs.livekit.io/agents/) framework in LiveKit offers a streamlined solution for processing and providing feedback on participants' streams.
 All of these features made it clear that pivoting to LiveKit was the right move for us, and we were ready to make the switch.